 All incoming students are encouraged to apply for outside fellowships upon admittance.
-For more information about funding the Ph.D. program at Columbia, please click here.
+For more information about funding the Ph.D. program at Columbia, visit the GSAS website.

 Doctoral Fellowship Available to Incoming, Japan-Focused PhDs

-The Center on Japanese Economy and Business Doctoral Fellowship is available to any PhD applicant to the Columbia Economics Department or Columbia Business School who is interested in developing a Japan expertise, culminating in dissertation focused primarily on Japan.
+The Center on Japanese Economy and Business Doctoral Fellowship is available to any PhD applicant to the Columbia University Department of Economics or Columbia Business School who is interested in developing a Japan expertise, culminating in a dissertation focused primarily on Japan.

 The Fellowship provides full funding for an incremental doctoral student opening, with funding renewed yearly, contingent on the student’s continued focus on Japan and success in meeting basic language acquisition and research requirements.

-More information about the Fellowship can be here.
+More details and scheduled information sessions about the Fellowship can be found here.

 CJEB founded the fellowship in 2013 and plans to continue offering it on an annual basis, with the goal of supporting and training the next generation of experts on Japan’s economy and business systems.